Malzagic/malzagic/README.md

 ## How about me?
 👩‍💻 I'm currently working on NodeJS/ExpressJS and Database

-🧠 I'm currently learning Node, Express, Nginx
+🧠 I'm currently learning Node, Express, Nginx, Linux, Networking

 💬 Ask me about anything